 While the general case for bequest development is ongoing, evident and strong; there are several factors that make right now the opportune time to start.
 These include:

-- The greatest generation of US philanthropists are aging.
-From our schools, to our churches, to our community agencies, they have built the institutions that provide essential programs and services to our communities and they care about what they’ve built.
+- The greatest generation of US philanthropists is aging.
+From our schools to our churches, to our community agencies, they have built the institutions that provide essential programs and services to our communities and they care about what they’ve built.
 We have relied on them for support year in and year out and they have responded.
 What happens when they are gone?